maryletteroa/quizzoid-game/README.md

 ⚠ Improvements on the way ⚠

 A quiz game that can be played in a browers.
-There are a total of 10 questions.
+Currently, there are a total of 10 questions.

 Access the game here 👉: [Quizzoid Game](https://maryletteroa.github.io/quizzoid-game)